Defending Your Rights From Illegal Searches By West Des Moines Police

 - Traffic/DOT violations

-What You Need To Know About Automobile Searches
+What You Need To Know About Automobile Searches In Iowa

 Automobile searches require at least reasonable suspicion on the part of the arresting officer that criminal activity is taking place.
 Although this maxim is true as a general matter, there are certain exceptions in different contexts that lower this requirement.
 In the context of automobile searches, police officers are given a great deal more latitude than they are in other contexts.

 The limitations for police searches of homes are much more stringent than they are for automobile searches.
-A warrant is required in almost every home search situation, though there are certain emergency and other circumstances that eliminate this requirement.
+A warrant is required in almost every home search situation, though there are certain emergencies and other circumstances that eliminate this requirement.

 An arrest of a suspect is another context in which the police have more leeway to conduct a warrantless search.
-During the process of arresting a suspect, or immediately after an arrest, the police often search a person and immediate vicinity to prevent destruction of evidence and minimize access to dangerous weapons.
+During the process of arresting a suspect, or immediately after an arrest, the police often search a person and immediate vicinity to prevent the destruction of evidence and minimize access to dangerous weapons.